 The Commission, its full-time staff and the Engineering and Legal Committees have been actively involved in matters pertinent to the administration of waters of the Colorado River.
-In addition to Commission meetings, many additional work meetings, Committee meetings, workgroups, and calls have been held under the authority of the Commission.
-Activities have included but are not limited to: meetings regarding implementation of coordinated reservoir operations and shortage management, coordination with Mexico on water management issues, completion and implementation of the Upper and Lower Basin Drought Contingency Plans, augmentation of the Colorado River supply, investigation of climate change impacts to water supply, review of annual operations plans for Glen Canyon Dam, discussions regarding curtailment avoidance, monitoring of Lees Ferry streamgage flow measurements, maintenance of Upper Basin water demand and depletion schedules, continuation of Upper Basin agricultural consumptive use studies, involvement in future water supply and demand studies, continued implementation of Colorado River Basin Fund projects, and various legal matters.
+In addition to Commission meetings, many informal work meetings, Committee meetings, workgroup meetings, webinars, and calls have been held under the authority of the Commission.
+Activities have included but are not limited to: monitoring of coordinated reservoir operations and shortage management through the continued implementation of the 2007 Interim Guidelines for Lower Basin Shortages and Coordinated Operations for Lakes Powell and Mead (2007 Interim Guidelines); coordination on water management issues affecting the Republic of Mexico; completion and implementation of the Upper and Lower Basin Drought Contingency Plans; consideration of the augmentation of the Colorado River supply; investigation of climate change impacts to water supply; review of annual operations plans for Glen Canyon Dam; discussions regarding curtailment avoidance; monitoring of Lees Ferry streamgage flow measurements; maintenance of Upper Basin water demand and depletion schedules; continuation of Upper Basin agricultural consumptive use studies; involvement in future water supply and demand studies; continued implementation of Upper Colorado River Basin Fund projects; and various legal matters.

-Oversight and Administration of the 2007 Interim Guidelines for Lower Basin Shortages and Coordinated Operations for Lake Powell and Lake Mead
+Oversight and Administration of the 2007 Interim Guidelines Coordinated Operations

-During the twelfth year of the Colorado River System's operation under the 2007 Interim Guidelines (Guidelines), the Commission and the states of Colorado, New Mexico, Utah, and Wyoming (the Upper Division States) continued their roles and responsibilities regarding the implementation of the Guidelines.
+During the thirteenth year of operations under the 2007 Interim Guidelines, the Commission and the states of Colorado, New Mexico, Utah, and Wyoming (the Upper Division States) continued their roles and responsibilities regarding the implementation of the Guidelines.
 Releases from Lake Powell to the Lower Colorado River Basin are based on the relative storage volumes and related water elevation tiers of Lake Powell and Lake Mead.
 The years of 2015, 2016, 2017, 2018, and 2019 saw above-average releases of 9.0 million acre-feet (maf).
 Cumulatively, these releases amount to 3,850,000 acre-feet more than what would have been required by the Long-Range Operating Criteria (LROC) minimum objective release of 8.23 maf over the same timeframe.
-Despite the larger releases and substantial conservation storage amounts in Lake Mead, the elevation of Lake Mead has remained relatively flat, hovering around 1,075 - 1,090 feet over the past six years.
+Despite the larger releases and substantial conservation storage amounts in Lake Mead, the elevation of Lake Mead has remained relatively flat, hovering between 1,075 - 1,090 feet over the past seven years.

 Reclamation's 24-Month Study models and projects water elevations at Lakes Powell and Mead each month.
 These predictions are of great significance to Lake Powell's operation, with the critical August 24-Month Study run of the model determining the annual release volume for the following year.
-A review of the model's predictive error for the August 24-Month Study showed that the model more often overpredicts elevations.
-Predicting reservoir elevations with an extended horizon (e.g., 5-months used for the August 24-Month Study) may lead to lessthan-optimal operations.
-A review of prediction accuracy shows that Lake Powell elevations are frequently over-predicted and may result in inaccurate tier designation.
+Predicting reservoir elevations with an extended horizon (e.g., both the April and August 24-Month Studies forecast elevations five months into the future) may lead to less-thanoptimal operations.
+A review of prediction accuracy shows that Lake Powell elevations are frequently over-predicted and may result in an inaccurate tier designation.
 Since 2007, Commission staff and Upper Division State advisers have been working with Reclamation and the National Weather Service Colorado Basin River Forecast Center (CBRFC) to improve modeling accuracy.
-Modeling adjustments include the incorporation of a new method for Lake Powell inflow estimation that uses a mass balance approach, more accurate estimates of bank storage (e.g., water stored in voids in the soil cover of adjacent banks of streams and lakes), and inclusion of new hydrologic flow regimes based on reduced hydrology such as those seen during the 2002-2019 period.
-See Table 1, for predicted and actual elevations over the Guideline implementation period.
+Modeling adjustments include the incorporation of a new method for Lake Powell inflow estimation that uses a mass balance approach, more accurate estimates of bank storage (e.g., water stored in voids in the soil cover of adjacent banks of streams and lakes), and inclusion of new hydrologic flow regimes based on reduced hydrology such as that currently experienced during the current drought of record beginning in 2000.
+See Table 1, for predicted and actual elevations over the 2007 Interim Guidelines implementation period.